 - Have maps that cover the most recent information on where you reside.

-- Find maps with complete road information; you should certainly use them to your benefit.
+- Find maps with complete road information; you should use them to your benefit.
 Any map will work well, but the most reliable ones have much information as possible on whatever you might want to use.

 In Case of Emergency: What Should Be On An Emergency Contact List

-Your In Case of Emergency list:
+Your Emergency list:

 This listing can have the phone numbers, addresses, mobile phone numbers, and even email addresses of all the individuals you will contact.
 If there’s a way for you to get in touch with someone, you should add it to your list.